 I’m doing the Dying2Learn online course offered through Open Learning and run by CareSearch and Flinders University.
 It’s a free course that aims to enable people to be more comfortable talking about death and dying by educating them about it and how we’re affected by it.
 The ultimate goal it appears is to empower people to make death a dying a more positive experience.

 Please note enrollments are now closed for this year.
 The purpose of this article is not to get you to do the course necessarily, but share the experience and knowledge with you.
 You could potentially do it next year if you’re interested.
-At this point, I couldn’t tell you how worthwhile it is or not – that will come in my final article in the series.
+At this point, I couldn’t tell you how worthwhile it is or not – that will come in future articles.

 The course goes for five weeks and I’ll look to distill the key points I found useful into regular articles for you.
 I also think the content will filter into other articles for the future.
 This is great as death isn’t a topic that is going to go away.
 Wish me luck!